-The GOES-11 satellite image in Fig. 1 shows a weak north-northeast/south-southwest oriented cold front, an east-west oriented outflow boundary with relatively cool, moist easterly air behind it toward the north and a northeast-southwest oriented dryline with warm, dry southerly flow toward the east.
-The winds were light and variable in the hot, dry air between the dryline and cold front.
+The GOES-11 satellite image in Fig. 1 shows a weak north-northeast/south-southwest oriented cold front, an east-west oriented outflow boundary and a northeast-southwest oriented dryline.
+The dryline is quite pronounced with a well-defined cloud line and significant moisture contrast across the zone.
+Cloud streets associated with horizontal convective rolls are suggested in southwest Oklahoma.
+The surface winds near the eastern edge of the Oklahoma panhandle define a subsynoptic low.

 Note the linear cloud bands just north of the Oklahoma-Kansas border indicative of internal gravity waves.
+Spectral analyses of numerous fields on 12 June 2002 identified these periodic features.
 They are likely not cloud streets associated with horizontal convective rolls since they are oriented at a significant angle to the low-level wind direction.
+The waves were interacting with the outflow boundary prior to CI.
+It is suspected that the waves may cause an along-boundary periodicity of moisture and vertical motion and thus create preferred regions for deep, moist convection.